barbarossusuz/TravelAgency/README.md

 * Mac OS X, Windows, or Linux
 * Node.js v5.0 or newer
 * npm v3.3 or newer (new to npm?)
+* An account from firebase and change FireBase.js config

 ### Quick Start